memfault/interrupt/_drafts/gnu-build-id-for-firmware.md

 For this, we need something else.
 This is where the GNU build ID comes in.

-Why would we want to identify a specific binaries?
+Why would we want to identify a specific binary?
 A few cases:

 * To match a set of debug symbols to a given binary when trying to debug a device